“If you spend more on coffee than on IT security, you will be hacked. What’s more, you deserve to be hacked.” -Richard Clarke

 In a password-based attack, hackers use various techniques and tools to get access to usernames and passwords, such as password guessing and password-cracking software.

-In late 2015, cyber criminals took advantage of poor password security practices at VTech, a popular online toy company, exposing the personal data of millions of users, including 6.4 million children.
+In late 2023, cyber criminals took advantage of poor password security practices at 23andMe, the genetics testing company, exposing the personal data of millions of users.

 These three tips can help you ward off password-based attacks: